Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Travel advisories and bans

-“The Department of State advises US citizens to reconsider travel abroad due to the global impact of Covid-19.
-Many areas throughout the world are now experiencing Covid-19 outbreaks and taking action that may limit traveler mobility, including quarantines and border restrictions,” the statement said.

-The US State Department’s warnings for China and Iran are at the highest level — Level 4: Do not travel — as are some areas of Italy and South Korea.
+The Level 4 US State Department advisory was previously bumped up to Level 3 on March 11.
+That warning to “reconsider travel” has become a “do not travel” directive.

-A country-by-country list of advisories is available on the State Department website.
+A detailed country-by-country list of advisories is available on the State Department website.

 The US Centers for Disease Control and Prevention has its own list of travel advisories posted online.
 The CDC has advised older adults and other higher-risk groups to “stay home as much as possible.”